 Most of your questions will be answered after reading through the entire website.

-Before we show you some of the most adorable pictures of our cavaliers and what great companions they make.
-It's important to know What health tests were done and When.
+It is Easy to fall in love with a cute puppy face!
+What is even MORE important is to know What health tests were done and When.
+You are NOT looking for a Heart Breaking Health Issue, Money Pit Dog!!
+You ARE looking for a Healthy, Socialized, Beautiful Family companion.
+That is what we have.
 We do YEARLY BOARD CERTIFIED HEALTH EXAMS.
 The internet is a tricky place and there are a lot of slick people out there looking to make a fast buck at your and the pup's expense.
 Do your research.
-Google the Cavaliers of the North East and CKCSC-USA.
+Google the Cavaliers of the North East AND the CKCSC-USA.
 Those are the PARENT sites for Quality Cavalier King Charles Spaniels.
 We are an ethical group of dedicated professional cavalier owners that love and care for our dogs and will help you in any way possible to find the perfect pup!!!
+Our dogs are also registered with the AKC.

 DON'T just fall in love with a cute face- your new pet's health is vitally important!
 Buying a "Bargain Internet", "Irish Import", Puppy Store" , "Amish Puppy Mill", Midwest pup that will be shipped to you, or "Backyard Breeder" Pup can cost you Many thousands of dollars in Vet bills, cause you and your dog a lot of pain to try and fix a sickly, misbred dog that may not even be a purebred cavalier!